The List: Cluep wins with emotion

 The mission of Cluep (which comes from “clues about people” and is pronounced “kloop”), is to help brands connect with people emotionally through artificial intelligence.
 Cluep has grown from 11 employees in 2015 to 21 this year, opening offices in New York and Mumbai in the past two years, with its headquarters in Toronto’s Liberty Village.
 The company now has a presence in Canada, the U.S., India, Singapore and Hong Kong.

 After a failed attempt at writing his own speech to text engine in 2009, Walia was set to abandon artificial intelligence overall, but instead started working on a text analysis engine.
-He met Cluep’s co-founder Mamonov during a Toronto hackathon in 2011, who liked what Walla was working on so much that he dropped out of high school to start working with him in a lab at York University.
+Karan and Sobi met Cluep’s co-founder Anton during a Toronto hackathon in 2011.
+Sold on Cluep’s vision, Anton and Sobi dropped out of high school to start working with him in a lab at York University.

-Calling that lab its unofficial first office, Walia and Mamonov hacked into 24 computers at York University in order to test its algorithm on large data sets because they couldn’t afford their own server.
+Calling that lab its unofficial first office, they hacked into 24 computers at York University in order to test its algorithm on large data sets because they couldn’t afford their own server.

 “The idea of targeting someone when they are most receptive to an ad based on their current emotional state blew the client away,” he said.
 “Marketers realize the value of emotions in advertising but often struggle with getting their messages out to the right people, at the right time and right emotional state.
 We had a solution to do just that.”